themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 {{ theme:partial src="image" title="FastMail Calendar Invitation" caption="" show="{{ number }}" file="Screen Shot 20140903_211708.jpg" }}

 Finally, FastMail provides a file storage option for accessing and using attachments.
-At the most basic level files are stored on the server and easily attached to any outgoing message.
+At the most basic level, files are stored on the server and easily attached to any outgoing message.
 This can be taken one step further and files can be shared with a generic link.
 FastMail also provides basic photo album creation and sharing too.
 If you don't want to run a server but you want great email support and the option to share an occasional file, it's hard to beat FastMail.

 {{ theme:partial src="section-header" title="A Few Missing Features" url="{{ soundcloudurl }}" time="20:20" }}